everware/everware/CONTRIBUTING.md

 features or doing things in a hurry.

 Expect to get feedback and suggestions for improvement.
-This is not a sign that you are stupid, instead it shows the others care about your changes and want to make them better and help you out with things you missed.
+This is not a sign that you are stupid, instead it shows the others care about your changes, want to make them better and help you out with things you missed.

-There is one additional rule: no one can merge their own pull requests, someone else has to press the button.
+**There is one additional rule:** no one can merge their own pull requests, someone else has to press the button.

 [issues]: https://github.com/everware/everware/issues
 [license]: LICENSE